What is CSS?

 CSS Demo - One HTML Page - Multiple Styles!

 Here we will show one HTML page displayed with four different stylesheets.
 Click on the "Stylesheet 1", "Stylesheet 2", "Stylesheet 3", "Stylesheet 4" links below to see the different styles:

 Why Use CSS?

 CSS is used to define styles for your web pages, including the design, layout and variations in display for different devices and screen sizes.

-HTML was never intended to contain tags for formatting a document.
+HTML was NEVER intended to contain tags for formatting a web page!

-HTML was intended to define the content of a document, like:
+HTML was created to describe the content of a web page, like:

 <h1>This is a heading</h1>

 <p>This is a paragraph.</p>